nathants/py-webengine/readme.md

 ## what

-javascript driven browser automation with pyqt6-webengine.
+browser automation from python with pyqt6-webengine.

+you can:
+- excute custom js
+- inspect the attribute of elements matching a css selector
+- use native mouse input (not js)
+- use native keyboard input (not js)

 ## example